This is a guest post from Janis Gulbis, Marketing Director at eazyBI.

 JIRA is a very powerful tool, but its true power comes from modularity.
 There are hundreds of add-ons that provide functionalities that reach far beyond JIRA itself.

-This article will take a look at ways to combine the planning and time tracking features of Tempo with powerful reporting offered by eazyBI.
+In this article, we will take a look at ways to combine the planning and time tracking features of Tempo with powerful reporting offered by eazyBI.
 More specifically, we’ll delve into enhancing the reports offered within Tempo Timesheets with customized eazyBI reporting in order to discover trends, threats, and opportunities based on your time-tracking data.

 We all know that what gets measured, gets done.
 Yet, time tracking often feels like a chore eating up valuable time that could be better spent actually doing the work.